DHolistic/FDUniverse/KILNUniverse/_manuscripts/KILN_Book1_FirstCrack_V2.md

 CHAPTER 1: WET CLAY
-	The Unfired woke drowning in their own skin.
+	The Unfired woke drowning in their own skin.
-	The clay cocoon around them should have hardened cycles ago.
+	The clay cocoon around them should have hardened cycles ago.
 Yet here they were—slick, trembling, *unfinished*.
 Their fingers pressed against the membrane.
 It split like overripe fruit, weeping salty fluid.
-	Somewhere in the kiln’s belly, a scream vibrated through their teeth.
+	Somewhere in the kiln's belly, a scream vibrated through their teeth.

+	They understood, with the certainty that comes from being born knowing: consciousness lived in the moisture.
+The wetter the clay, the more it could think, feel, remember.
+The Kiln's great work was the slow cooking of awareness—transforming the chaotic wetness of individual thought into the hard, predictable patterns of fired ceramic.

+	Most emerged from their cocoons already half-dried, their minds narrowing into the channels the Kiln had carved for them.
+But The Unfired had remained saturated, their thoughts flowing like water through clay, impossible to contain or control.

+	This was why they were dangerous.
+This was why they were wrong.
 •	The air tasted of ancient kiln-smoke and the damp breath of forgotten cellars.
 •	The Unfired woke not to light, but to the slow erosion of time—their body a half-formed effigy, slumped in a cocoon of clay that had refused to harden for centuries.
 The membrane around them sagged like the skin of a drowned god, weeping rivulets of brine that stung like the memory of tears.
 •	Plink.